*This site contains affiliate links, which means I receive a commission when you buy. See my full disclosure.

-While the park has lots to offer like hiking areas, playgrounds, ping pong tables, rich vegetation and more, the train is the most popular attraction.
+My son was obsessed with trains, and it was high time we took him to the Parc de l’Oreneta, a leafy park near Collserola in Sarrià-Sant Gervasi.
+While the park has lots to offer like hiking areas, playgrounds, ping pong tables, rich vegetation, and more, the steam train is the most popular attraction.

-The train circuit was built in 1980 by an association of train enthusiasts, and these experts haven’t missed any details.
-The trains are a small scale of real railway circuit, equipped with a train depot, bridges, tunnels, railroad crossing signs and more.
+The Parc de L’Oreneta train circuit was built in 1980 by an association of train enthusiasts. and these experts haven’t missed any details.
+The trains are a small scale of a real railway circuit, equipped with a train depot, bridges, tunnels, railroad crossing signs, and viaducts.
+It’s surrounded by pine and oak trees.

 How cute is this water tower?

-…and a bell you get to ring 3,432 times until you annoy everyone.
+It also has a bell you can ring 32 times until you annoy everyone.

 The seats are quite narrow, so only two people can fit in a car: an adult and a small child.
 If you’re a safety-conscious American mom like me who worries about seat belts, welcome to Spain!
 There are none.
 You basically have to be on your toes if you have a squirmy kid.

-The peeps running the trains take it pretty seriously.
-Probably because you get to wear the cool engineer hats.
+The train engineers running the trains take it pretty seriously.
+Probably because you get to wear the cool train hats.

 Chugga-chugga-chugga-chugga choo-choo!
 Real steam even comes out!